Incontinence in Cats: What You Need to Know

 - Catheter.
-In the most severe cases, a permanent catheter may be necessary to drain your urine.
+In the most severe cases, a permanent catheter may be necessary to drain their urine.

 - Surgery.
-These are necessary to correct some deformities in the bladder or urethra.
+This is necessary to correct some deformities in the bladder or urethra.
 Similarly, when there are stones that don’t go away with previous treatments.

 - Diet.
 Experts recommend a low-fat diet for overweight cats.
 It’s difficult to change their eating habits, but it’ll help them to have a healthier and more hygienic life.